-Please keep the answers to the following questions short and easy to read.
+Please keep the answers to the following questions short and easy to read, though there is no need to hand in this homework.

 - 1. In the bounded game, what is a max-min strategy for the teacher?
 What is a max-min strategy for the student?
 How would you provide a simple proof that each of the strategies that you present is indeed a max-min strategy? - 2.
 In the unbounded game, is there a max-min strategy for the teacher?
 For the student?
 Explain.